What To Pack For Greece – Packing Lists For Every Season

 A wedding in September

 Smart trousers and a nice buttoned shirt will work for men.
-Ladies will be fine in short or maxi dresses, or tops and capri trousers, and some stylish accessories.
+Ladies will be fine in short or maxi dresses, or tops and capri trousers, and some nice accessories.

 Do I need any warm clothes for summer in Greece?